gryadka/js/README.md

 Multi-decree Paxos does the same as Raft (log), but Single-decree Paxos replicates atomic variable.

-Yes, Raft looks simpler than Multi-decree Paxos, but Single-decree Paxos is simpler than Raft because with Paxos all the updates happen inplace and you don't need to implement log truncation and snapshotting.
+Yes, Raft looks simpler than Multi-decree Paxos, but Single-decree Paxos is simpler than Raft because with Paxos all the updates happen in-place and you don't need to implement log truncation and snapshotting.

 Of course replicated log is a more powerful data structure than replicated variable, but for a lot of cases it's enough the latter.
 For example, a key-value storage can be build just with a set of replicated variables.